Ziran: In Chan Buddhism

-In Chinese Buddhism, ziran initially appears in pre-Chan materials.
+Within Chinese Buddhism, ziran initially appears in pre-Chan materials.
 It can be found in the writings of the monk Daosheng (c.
 360–434), who identified ziran with buddha-nature.
 Daosheng was well known for having defended an early doctrine of sudden awakening.
 According to Daosheng, enlightenment is sudden or without stages as ultimate reality is self-so (ziran) and does not admit of any gradations.
-As ultimate reality is indivisible, it can only be grasped by an equally indivisible means, its ontological nature dictating its epistemological mode.
+As ultimate reality is indivisible, it can only be grasped by an equally indivisible means, with its ontological nature dictating its epistemological mode.
 Daosheng's preface to the Nirvāṇa Sūtra states:The true principle is tzu-jan [Taoist naturalness, spontaneity; Buddhist suchness].
 Enlightenment occurs when one is mysteriously united with it.
 Since the truth allows no variance, how can enlightenment involve stages?
 The unchanging essence is always quiescent and shining [chao ‘reflecting’, as a mirror does].
 It is only because of the delusions obscuring it that it appears to be beyond our reach.